PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] Finance: Add to Comerica (as user or viewer only if in Finance)
 1. [ ] Finance: Add to [QuickBooks users](https://about.gitlab.com/handbook/hiring/) (finance only)
-1. [ ] Hiring Manager: Create Issue for [Sales Bootcamp](https://about.gitlab.com/handbook/sales-onboarding/).
+1. [ ] Manager: Create Issue for [Sales Bootcamp](https://about.gitlab.com/handbook/sales-onboarding/).
 Naming convention for issue is "New hires name - Sales Bootcamp".
 Due date is 30 days after start date.
-1. [ ] Hiring Manager: Invite to sales meeting.
+1. [ ] Manager: Invite to sales meeting.
-1. [ ] Hiring Manager: Schedule weekly 1:1 meeting
+1. [ ] Manager: Schedule weekly 1:1 meeting
 1. [ ] People Ops: [upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
 1. [ ] Sales Operations (Francis): Add to  [Salesforce], [Sertifi].
 1. [ ] Sales Manager: Grant access to the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me) in our Google Docs.